pedrotgn/pyactor/doc/tutorial.rst

 In this case, we need to import the :func:`~.create_host` function from the project in order to use it.
 We also import the *sleep* function, to give time to the actor to work, and the setting function for the type, :func:`~.set_context`.
+Finally, we also need the :func:`~.shutdown` function to stop and clean the host before finishing.

 The actor to create in this example will be an :class:`Echo`.
 This class only has one method which prints the message *msg*, given by parameter.
 As you can